1. The New York Convention

 7 Formalities

-• a reference in a contract to a document that contains an arbitration clause is considered to be an arbitration agreement, provided that the said reference clearly makes that clause part of the contract.
+An reference in a contract to a document containing an arbitration clauseis regarded as an arbitration agreement, provided that such reference clearlyindicates that this clause is part of the contract.

 8 Arbitrability